Yogesh-K-Matkar/react_concept_react_app/README.md

             ```

-- Dynamic Routing:-
+- **Dynamic Routing**:-

-    Dynamic routing is used to create routes based on data or user input.
+    **Dynamic routing** is used to create routes based on data or user input.
 It allows you to create routes that can change at runtime.

         Syntax:-